Trainable Weight Averaging: Accelerating Training and Improving Generalization: Numerical Experiments

 \subsubsection{Image Classification}

-\textbf{Setting.} We experiment over CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet} datasets with the pretrained CLIP ViT-B/32 model \cite{radford2021learning}.
-We use the finetuned checkpoints provided by \cite{wortsman2022model}, which include 5 models for CIFAR-10 and 72 models for ImageNet \footnote{The model checkpoints are publicly available at \url{https://github.com/mlfoundations/model-soups}.}.
+\paragraph{Setting.} We conduct experiments on CIFAR-10~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet} datasets using pretrained CLIP ViT-B/32 model~\citep{radford2021learning}.
+We utilize the publicly available fine-tuned checkpoints from \cite{wortsman2022model}, which include 5 models for CIFAR-10 and 72 models for ImageNet\footnote{The model checkpoints are available at \url{https://github.com/mlfoundations/model-soups}.}.
 These models are obtained by a random hyperparameter search over learning rate, weight decay, training epochs, label smoothing, and data augmentation.
-For TWA, we train the models for 5 epochs with AdamW optimizer, a learning rate of 0.01 and a cosine learning rate schedule.
+For TWA, we train the models using AdamW optimizer with a learning rate of 0.01 and a cosine learning rate schedule.
+For TWA, we train for 2 epochs on the training datasets, selecting the best model based on the held-out validation set, and for TWA-v, we directly train for 5 epochs on the validation set and report the final performance on the test set.

-\textbf{Experimental Results.} We present the results of CIFAR-10 and ImageNet datasets in Table \ref{tab:finetune-cifar} and Table \ref{tab:finetune-img}, respectively.
-We compare our TWA with SWA \cite{izmailov2018averaging} and greedy soup \cite{wortsman2022model}.
-We also list the performance of best/second best individual model for reference.
-For CIFAR-10, we observe that both SWA and greedy soup can significantly improve the performance from the best individual model, confirming the effectiveness of weight averaging.
-However, our TWA can further improve the performance of greedy soup: TWA achieves $+0.05\%$ and TWA by layer achieves $+0.10\%$ performance gain.
-Note that for CIFAR-10, the performance is already very high, and it is difficult to further improve the performance.
-Our improvement is $83\%$ and $167\%$ compared to the performance gain of greedy soup over SWA.
+\paragraph{Results.} We present the results for CIFAR-10 and ImageNet datasets in Table~\ref{tab:finetune-cifar} and Table~\ref{tab:finetune-img}, respectively.
+We compare our TWA with SWA~\citep{izmailov2018averaging} and greedy soup~\citep{wortsman2022model}, and also list the performance of the best and second-best individual models for reference.
+For CIFAR-10, we observe that both SWA and greedy soup can significantly improve performance compared to the best individual model, confirming the effectiveness of weight averaging.
+However, our TWA can further improve the performance of greedy soup: TWA achieves an additional $+0.05\%$ improvement, while TWA-v provides a further $+0.10\%$ gain.
+Note that for CIFAR-10, the performance is already very high, making further improvements challenging.
+Our enhancements represent $83\%$ and $167\%$ increases over the performance gains of greedy soup relative to SWA.